ricklupton/uk-steel-trade-uktradeinfo/README.md

 Overseas Trade Statistics for HS codes relevant to steel-containing products, from 1996 to 2017.

+The raw trade data is aggregated according to the Biffaward categories to find steel contents.

+## TODO

+- The allocations need checking as they were inconsistent between the EU and non-EU categories.
+- Compare to other trade data (ISSB/worldsteel)

 ## Data

 Data from trade (in goods) between the UK and non-EU countries are collected